 - Shop for clearance items – buy only if significantly cheaper than your planned meal items

 - Always check your receipt for overcharging – it happens more often than it should

 - Have a soup and toast meal once a week

 Bonus tip – Sign up for my FREE 7 Day Grocery Budget Challenge to help you maximize your food savings.

-Lots more frugal living tips for entertainment & activities
+Lots more frugal living tips for families and singles on entertainment & activities

 - Don’t buy a daily newspaper, read them online for free